 Current training school:

-Training school on cognitive and social aspects of multilingualism; transferable skills; workshop on non-academic employment (spring and summer 2020): This training school will provide advanced courses on cognition and social psychology as they relate to multilingualism.
+Training school on cognitive and social aspects of multilingualism; transferable skills; workshop on non-academic employment (spring and summer 2020, online): This training school organised by the Institute of Psychology of Jagiellonian University will provide advanced courses on cognition and social psychology as they relate to multilingualism.
 It will include courses on: 1) executive functions in multilinguals, 2) language and creativity, 3) language and identity, 4) language and decision making.
 Workshops on transferable skills, e.g., scientific writing, how to revise a paper and answer to reviewers, how to give a talk, team skills, multicultural awareness, gender issues, how to write a CV, how to interview well, employment opportunities outside the academia will also be offered.
 Staff from beneficiaries and partner organisations outside the academia will be invited to discuss their experiences in working within industry, health, and education sectors.
 The training school will take place online.
 For more information on the courses click here.

 Past training schools: